What is your excuse for tanning? With what we know about how dangerous tanning is for your skin? How do you feel about tanning?

-As I said earlier, a few years ago while my family was busy doing the tanning in salons or at the beach.
+As I said earlier, a few years ago while my family was busy tanning in salons or at the beach.
 Or maybe guiding rafting trips down the rivers, camping out for weeks on end.
 No, they paid little heed to warnings.
-We all learned to late.
-My family will be battling skin cancers the rest of their lives.
+We all learned too late.
+My family will be battling skin cancers for the rest of their lives.

-Wish we could do it all over differently?
+Wish we could do it all over differently.
 Of course.
-Unfortuantely that isn’t an option.
+Unfortunately, that isn’t an option.

 Do we practice safer skin protection now?
 Most certainly.
 We are all careful, and careful with the grandkids.
 They don’t know, but we do.
 Even young kids can understand how to help themselves.
 Making sure we model good skin protection in the sun is important.

 Tan addictions are something we should all be on the watch for.
-When you see one of your family began to “forget” to use sunscreen.
+When you see one of your family begin to “forget” to use sunscreen.
 Or not wear their sun blocking hat or shirt.
-Find out if it is because they aren’t comfortable or, does it keep their skin too safe?
+Find out if it is because the shirt and hat aren’t comfortable or, does it keep their skin too safe.

 You now know the signs.
 Stay aware.